kempsterrrr/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 17: February 43th, 2017

+**Today's Progress**: about 45 mins on the trian working on Vanilla JS todo app using ES6 and webpack

+**Thoughts:** Wanted to get some time in but it's valentines day and I like my testicals

 ### Day 16: February 13th, 2017

 **Today's Progress**: More learning on Treehouse Full Stack JavaScript track, specifically DOM manipulation.
 Also set up project for new vanilla javascript to do app